Kvieta1990/Kvieta1990.github.io/_posts/2026-04-03-win_fserver.md

 use_math: true
 ---

-In this post, I will be noting down how to use `Dufs` [1] for setting a file server on Windows 11.
+In this post, I will be noting down how to use `Dufs` [1] for setting up a file server on Windows 11.
 Originally, I was using `gohttpserver` which is no longer maintained, and `Dufs` is one of the recommended options on the `gohttpserver` GitHub [2].
 First, we need to install `cargo`, following Ref.
 [3].
 Then install `Dufs` with `cargo`,

 ```bash
 cargo install dufs